50054-cdpa/notes/docs/code_generation.md

 We have three types of rules.

-* $M, L \vdash lis \Rightarrow jis$, convert a sequence of PA labeled isntructions to a sequence of JVM bytecode instructions.
+* $M, L \vdash lis \Rightarrow jis$, convert a sequence of PA labeled instructions to a sequence of JVM bytecode instructions.
 * $M \vdash s \Rightarrow jis$, convert a PA operand into a sequence of JVM bytecode instructions.
 * $L \vdash l \Rightarrow jis$, convert a PA label into a JVM bytecode instructions, usually it is either empty or singleton.